sofianemdm/StarkNet/README.md

 To do this tutorial you will have to interact with the `Evaluator.cairo` contract.
 To do an exercise you will have to use the `submit_exercise` function to tell the evaluator the address of the evaluated contract.
 Once it's done you can call the evaluator for it to correct the desired exericse.
 For example to solve the first exercise the workflow would be the following:

-## Comment: The submit_exercise on the evaluator contract does not exist.
-For exercise one, you need to send the Evaluator your token, or mint directly to the evaluator linked in the readme unless you deploy the evaluator compiled
+## Comment: The submit_exercise on the evaluator contract does not exist unless you deploy a new evaluator.
+For exercise one, using the linked Evaluator here, you need to send the Evaluator your token, or mint directly to the evaluator linked in the readme unless you deploy the evaluator compiled

 `deploy a smart contract that answers ex1` &rarr; `call submit_exercise on the evaluator providing your smart contract address` &rarr; `call ex1_test_erc721 on the evaluator contract`